 Post Acute Withdrawal Symptoms

 Simply put, Post Acute Withdrawal Syndrome (also known as PAWS) refers to a set of traits and impairments that occur following cessation of some drug or medication.
 They differ from acute withdrawal symptoms in that they follow in the wake of detoxification and often linger for indeterminate periods of time.
-It is not uncommon for these traits to plague an individual for months and in some cases even years after treatment has ended.
-They tend to be associated with long-term abuse of alcohol, Benzodiazepines, and Opiates, and are less common amongst people who abuse Stimulants such as Crack or Cocaine.
+Of course, it is not uncommon for post acute withdrawal symptoms to plague an individual for months and in some cases even years after treatment has ended.
+They tend to come along with long-term abuse of alcohol, Benzodiazepines, and Opiates, and are less common amongst people who abuse Stimulants such as Crack or Cocaine.